How Contract Staffing Works? A Step-by-Step Guide

 7. Onboarding tools

-Some of these tips for effective non-IT recruitment may be familiar for experienced non-IT recruiters.
+Some of these tips for effective non-IT recruitment may be familiar to experienced non-IT recruiters.
 Let us look at the tips now in more detail:

 1. Market your brand to your candidates